Home Sun, Moon & Space Eclipses Eclipse City Page Help

 The city search lists several places with the same name.
 Which is the one I'm looking for?

 When you type the location into the search field and it suggests several places by the same name, first have a look at the country flag and the description in parentheses to identify the city you are looking for.
-If it is still unclear, click on one of the locations and check the geographical position on the map or click on the Time/General tab and check the longitude/latitude information shown near the top of the page.
+If it is still unclear, click on one of the locations and check the geographical position on the map (on desktop) or click on the Time/General tab and check the longitude/latitude information shown near the top of the page.

 Are the directions based on true north or magnetic north?